Sha-a-Gi/meptrgeo/README.md

 * TRGEO-00032 Replace temple holding images for Evil followers
 * TRGEO-00033 Replace Halflings with Orcs after land cleared by Saruman
 * TRGEO-00035 Fix setting of global flag aglarond_built
-* TRGEO-00036 Add text for Dwarf wonders
+* TRGEO-00036 Add localization text for Dwarf wonders
 * TRGEO-00038 Return House Gimli title to Gimli post War of Ring.
 * TRGEO-00039 If owner of Aglarond is owned by Light following char allow Gimli to ask for ownership via decision
 * TRGEO-00040 Add axe artifact for Gimli